 If a submissive has no power to give, how can they hand it over?
 Incorrect assumptions about being a submissive in a total power exchange come from bad movies, books and articles.
 These have often been created by people who have or have had an unhealthy D/s relationship.

 Powerful submission became clear the first time I was able to stand tall, smiling and confident in front of my Dom.
 I had the feeling of all of my power surging through me.
 Moreover, I could look my Dom in the eye and have a total power exchange with him.

-This kind of total power exchange was intense, and far more sensational than any time I’d submitted to him previously.
+This kind of BDSM TPE was intense, and far more sensational than any time I’d submitted to him previously.
 Crucially, my Dom's response to me was stronger when I was a powerful submissive.

 When I began embracing my Dominant side, I didn’t understand this concept yet.
 The first girls that submitted to me weren’t at their peak of power.
 So while spanking them and pulling their hair offered fun, there was a lack of total power exchange that I’ve now come to crave.